luca-dupont/Recipe_Finder/README.md

-# Recipe_Finder
+# Music Web App
-Python and Flask web application to find recipe ideas with ingredients
+Python and Flask app to find recipes based on your ingredients.

+---

+## To Run :
+Just run the **main.py** file in the terminal or anywhere.